 Prelude is a string ensemble for students in fourth through sixth grade.
 There is no audition required to join, only a teacher recommendation is required.
-Prelude rehearses twice a month, on average, between October and their performance at the Ware Center in downtown Lancaster in the beginning of May.
+Prelude rehearses twice a month, on average, between October and their performance at the Gardner Theatre in Lancaster at the end of April.

 Reads and performs basic rhythms (whole, half, quarter, eighths) at a proficient level.

 Reads and performs dotted rhythms at a developing level or higher.

 Reads, discriminates between, and correctly performs low/high 2’s (violin/viola), 2nd/3rd fingers (cello) and 2nd/4th fingers (bass) at developing-proficient level.

 Reads and performs on strings other than A and D at a developing level or higher.

 Reads and performs high 3’s/low 1’s (violin/viola) and extensions (cello) at an introductory level or higher.

 Reads and performs in 2nd and 3rd position (bass only) at a developing-proficient level.